wanadev/yoga/winbuild/README-windows-dist.md

 ## Install

-YOGA do not need any installation.
+YOGA does not need any installation.
 Just unzip the content of this directory and you are ready to go! :)

 ## Usage